techidaily/site-facebook/source/_posts/are-digital-assistants-dialling-into-personal-preferences.md

  Could apps capture audio data using your smartphone's microphone?
 To find out, cybersecurity experts Ken Munro and David Lodge from Pen Test Partners developed an app.
 Its aim is to record what was being said in the vicinity of a phone and display it on a monitor.

- As Munro[explained to the BBC](https://www.bbc.co.uk/news/technology-35639549) , "All we did was use the existing functionality of Google Android---we chose it because it was a little easier for us to develop in."
+ As Munro [explained to the BBC](https://www.bbc.co.uk/news/technology-35639549) , "All we did was use the existing functionality of Google Android---we chose it because it was a little easier for us to develop in."

  "We gave ourselves permission to use the microphone on the phone, set up a listening server on the internet, and everything that microphone heard on that phone, wherever it was in the world, came to us and we could then have sent back customized ads."